timo-cmd/Lavendel/README.md

 # Lavendel
-A lightweight, cute and colorful  binary clock✨Built with electron.
+A lightweight, cute and colorful  binary clock✨Built with

+Works fine with: MacOS, OSX, Linux and Windows10🎓

 #### Project content: